qdrant/landing_page/qdrant-landing/content/blog/qdrant-unstructured.md

   --output-dir "discord-output"
 ```

-This commands downloads and structures the data in the `"discord-output"` directory.
+This command downloads and structures the data in the `"discord-output"` directory.

 For a complete list of options supported by this source, run: